A light and whipped version of the traditional American buttercream.

 - 1 ½ cups unsalted butter, room temperature (3 sticks)

-- 2 teaspoon vanilla bean paste – or vanilla extract (can use clear vanilla if you want a whiter buttercream)
+- 2 teaspoons vanilla extract or vanilla bean paste (can use clear vanilla if you want a whiter buttercream)

 Instructions

-- Add the butter to a mixing bowl and mix with an electric mixer on medium until creamy.
-(Use a paddle attachment if you’re using a stand mixer.
-If you don’t have a stand mixer, just use a regular handheld mixer and mix it very well until smooth and creamy.)
+- Add the room-temperature butter to a mixing bowl and mix with an electric mixer on medium to medium-high until creamy.

-- Sift the confectioner's sugar and add to the butter, then add in the vanilla, salt and half of the heavy cream.
+- Sift the confectioner's sugar and add to the butter, then add the vanilla, salt and only half of the heavy cream.

-- Mix on medium until creamy and scrape down the sides and the bottom of the bowl.
+- Mix on medium until combined, then on medium-high until creamy and well combined.
+Scrape down the sides and the bottom of the bowl and mix again for a few more seconds to make sure everything is well combined.

-- Add the second half of the heavy cream and mix again, then scrape down the sides of the bowl.
+- Add the second half of the heavy cream and mix again on medium-high until everything is well mixed.

-- Turn your mixer as high and whip for about 4-5 minutes until the buttercream is light and fluffy.
+- Turn the mixer on high and whip the frosting for about 4-5 minutes until the buttercream is light and fluffy.

 - Add to a cooled cake or cupcakes.
 Can be used as a filling for cakes or cupcakes.